 Michael Blumlein is a medical doctor and a respected SF writer whose novels and stories have introduced new levels of both horror and wonder into the fiction of scientific speculation.
-His work as an internist at San Francisco’s cutting edge UCSF Medical Center, and his lifelong dedication to patient care, inform his acclaimed stories and novels as they explore what it means to be truly—if only temporarily—human.
+His work as a cutting-edge medical researcher and internist at San Francisco’s UCSF Medical Center informs his acclaimed stories and novels as they explore what it means to be truly—if only temporarily—human.

 Author: Michael Blumlein